 … and why it signifies a sweeping change in health care

-There’s a welcome surprise coming on April 1st for those diagnosed as prediabetic in the West Phoenix metro area… and it signifies a fundamental change in how insurance providers view health care benefits.
+A welcome surprise was announced in early 2018 for those diagnosed as prediabetic in the West Phoenix metro area… and it signifies a fundamental change in how insurance providers view health care benefits.

-Medicare is introducing a new benefit that pays for the Medicare Diabetes Prevention Program to prevent or delay the onset of type two diabetes.
+Medicare introduced a new benefit that pays for the Medicare Diabetes Prevention Program to prevent or delay the onset of type two diabetes.

 Why does this matter?
 One out of four adults over 65 have prediabetes, and many of them are completely unaware of it.